Waether/GitServerTool/README.md

 ## Prerequisites

-* Linux (tested on Ubuntu 16.04) - Shoudl be compatible with others Linux based OS
+* Linux (tested on Ubuntu 16.04) - Should be compatible with others Linux based OS
 * git (tested with 2.7.4)
 * ssh